MarcosCM2000/mcHannFrontApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.

+## Docker

+Run `docker build -t mchahnfrontapp .` to build image.

+Run `docker run -d -p <portNumber>:<portNumber> mchahnfrontapp`.
+This will run the container.
+Navigate to `http://localhost:80`.
+The app will automatically load.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.